Skip to main content

 What is self-employment tax?

 Self-employment tax is the Social Security + Medicare tax that self-employed taxpayers pay on net SE earnings.
-The rate is 15.3% (12.4% Social Security + 2.9% Medicare) up to the Social Security wage base ($176,100 for 2026), then 2.9% Medicare-only above that, with an additional 0.9% Medicare surtax on high earners.
+The rate is 15.3% (12.4% Social Security + 2.9% Medicare) up to the Social Security wage base ($184,500 for 2026, up from $176,100 in 2025), then 2.9% Medicare-only above that, with an additional 0.9% Medicare surtax on high earners.
 Reported on Schedule SE (Form 1040).
 The S Corp election can partially reduce SE tax by treating some profit as distributions instead of wage income.

 What does an SBA underwriter check on my tax return?